 Some of them, if you’re using software to build your timelines, will just automatically app on the right dates, in the right order, fantastic.
 If you’re a writer-downer of things, you might have to look a little harder at it.
 You have to have a daily to-do list.
 You just have to.
 The most overwhelmed people and the people who accomplish the least don’t start with a plan, so start your day with a plan.
 This is what this daily to-do list is.
 You’ll have to look at a whole bunch of things to make it, but that’s what it is.
 Make it every day, in order of priority, every day.
 Base it on timelines for your projects, as well as your goals.
 Look at your calendar.
 Review it for meetings.
 Make sure you are leaving enough time for those things that are already on your calendar.

 Block out some time on your calendar for focus time.
 Jesse, that’s what you need to do.
 You have a meeting with yourself, from this time to this time, and nobody can interrupt that, because it’s a meeting.
 If somebody calls, he’s in a meeting.
 That’s your time to do that.
 Do it at the time you work the best.
 Make sure that you are sticking to that.
 If you work best first thing in the morning, then block out your mornings.
 Nobody can talk to you then.

 There are some tools you can use to force some structure.
 These are the ones I use, but there are others out there.
-I use a to do list.
+I use a to-do list.
 I use Apple reminders.
-It syncs to my phone.
-It syncs to my computer.
+It syncs with my phone.
+It syncs with my computer.
 It’s fantastic.
 I can even assign stuff to my husband.
 I project manage my household, too.
 It’s nice.
 I don’t have to remember every six weeks that something has to be done.
 It just pops up.

 The other is project management software.
 You should be using something.
 I love Basecamp, the new Basecamp.
 I love the new one, to be clear.
 Not three, I don’t know three yet.